 For a pure metro, it is possible to vary the station wait times, by varying the number of platforms.
 It may well be that the anticipated passenger volumes at one particular station make a longer wait time desirable at that station.
-An integer number of time slots can be added to the slot stream advance (and therefore to the number of sub-streams) and to the station wait time.
-But this number is not arbitrary: the slot stream advance must still be an integer sub-multiple of the line capacity, since this is one of the necessary conditions for a viable timetable.
-So this is not a wonderful facility, but may be of use in special cases.
-(60tph has possible values of 2,3,4,5 and 6!).
+An integer number of time slots can be added to the slot stream advance (and therefore to

-For metros and semi-metros, station wait times of around 1 minute are generally acceptable; anything over say $2\frac{1}{2}$ minutes is almost certainly too long.
+For metros and semi-metros, station wait times of around 1 minute are generally acceptable; anything over say 21⁄2 minutes is almost certainly too long.